CalSavers Retirement Savings Program: What Small Businesses Need to Know

 - Have fewer than five employees.

-- Small businesses owners with fewer than five employees, employees without a retirement option at work and the self-employed may enroll in CalSavers.
+- Small businesses owners with fewer than five employees and employees without a retirement option at work may choose to enroll in CalSavers.
 Once enrolled, they can link their bank to their CalSavers account in order to make and manage deposits into the program.

-- If you have questions about the CalSavers Program, please contact Mark Herbert, California Director for Small Business Majority, at [email protected].
+- If you have questions about the CalSavers Program, please contact one of the following members of our team: